wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 I do not know exactly where I stand on this point.
 I think that it is permissible to theorize about divine planes beyond our own, but perhaps believing that there must exist some divine being is where the *Philosophical Suicide* comes in.

 ## Exploration and Extension

-I think that Camus' perspective may have been limited by his focus on contemporary philosophy and the decades in-between our existences.
+I think that Camus' perspective may have been limited by his focus on contemporary philosophy and the decades between our existences.
 I would like to extend and question Absurdism the up-to-date state of affairs as a human on this Earth.

 ### Mathematics and Science

-Firstly, I wonder how mathematics and science factor into the relationship between humans and the universe, the Absurd.
+Firstly, I wonder how mathematics and science factor into the relationship between humans and the universe, The Absurd.
 The world contains structures and patterns that can be studied, reasoned about, and marveled at.

 ### Transhumanism